Contact the Program Director, Suzanne Glover

-Sample Major Specific Courses Offered in Montréal
+Sample Major Specific Courses Offered in Montreal

-MKT 350: DIGITAL MARKETING (Publishing Specialization)
+MKT 350: DIGITAL MARKETING (Publishing Concentration)

-COM 230: SMALL GROUP COMMUNICATION (Publishing Specialization)
+COM 230: SMALL GROUP COMMUNICATION (Publishing Concentration)

-SAP 390: STUDY ABROAD INTERNSHIP EXPERIENCE (6 CREDITS)**
+SAP 390: INTERNATIONAL INTERNSHIP EXPERIENCE (6 Credits)**

 Sample Core 330 Courses